 DO NOT include fractions in the score. it is pointless, confusing to players and looks daft.
 Just as with time code, the score is not the most official holder of that information.
 It is just a guide, so rounding it off is best practice.

 Labeling Tempo Changes

-I use — and propose — a new rule.
-My default is that a line is ALWAYS a2 (or a4 etc) unless I mark it otherwise.
-It seems like such a waste of time writing a2, tutti or unis. all the time.
+I propose – and currently use – a new rule.
+My default is that a line is ALWAYS a2 (or a4, etc.) unless marked otherwise.
+It seems like such a waste of time writing a2, tutti, or unis. all the time.
 I notice that when people want just one instrument they label that too, so what is the default?
 This convention is as pointless as labeling string divisi and unison.
 And as for using the indication for div. when the flute splits into two parts, what else are they going to do?